 San Francisco, 2013

-The project is scheduled to receive a LEED Platinum rating and includes many innovative sustainable features including rainwater harvesting, solar hot water heating,
+The project received a LEED Platinum rating and includes many innovative sustainable features including rainwater harvesting, solar hot water heating.

 More information about the project, including opportunities for investing in future projects, may be found at http://www.smartspace.net.

-Trachtenberg Architects: Isaiah Stackhouse, David Trachtenberg, Neven Krickovic, Robert Nishimori
+Trachtenberg Architects (Design Architect): Isaiah Stackhouse, David Trachtenberg, Neven Krickovic, Robert Nishimori

 Developer/Owner: Panoramic Interests